List of Jurassic Park (franchise) characters: Barry Sembène

-Barry Sembène is Owen Grady's assistant and friend who helps cares for the four Velociraptors at Jurassic World.
+Agent Barry Sembène is Owen Grady's assistant and friend who helps cares for the four Velociraptors at Jurassic World.
 Like Owen, Barry argues with Hoskins that Velociraptors cannot be used as military animals, though he reluctantly participates with Owen in leading the raptor hunt for the Indominus.
 He is later pursued by the raptor Blue and takes cover inside a hollow log.
 She attempts to break it open, causing him to draw his pistol in defense.
 Unable to bring himself to shoot Blue, he instead calls out her name, which briefly halts the attack.
 Owen is able to distract Blue, allowing Barry to escape.
 He later evacuates the island with other survivors.

 Trevorrow had admired Sy's acting and wrote the character of Barry with him in mind for the role.
 Trevorrow wrote a friendship between Owen and Barry that "could be memorable and potentially carry on to future films".

 Sy reprises the role in Jurassic World Dominion, reuniting with Pratt.
 Barry now works as an agent for French intelligence, helping to protect escaped dinosaurs.
 He helps Owen and Claire take down a dinosaur black market in search of their missing adopted daughter Maisie Lockwood.
 He later arrests Soyona Santos, a high-ranking member of the black market operation.

 Barry reappears in season 3 of Jurassic World: Chaos Theory where he encounters the Nublar Six in their mutual pursuit of Santos.
 After being captured by Barry in Dominion, Santos escapes by setting off a bomb, trapping Barry in debris.
 Barry is rescued by Ben Pincus and Davi who lead him to where Santos is preparing to make her escape.
 Barry finally arrests Santos and allows Darius, Brooklynn, Ben and Yasmine to take Santos' escape helicopter to Biosyn.